Valve guide wear, refers to excessive clearance, between valve stem and valve guide.

-- The flow of exhaust past the exhaust guide creates a venturi effect that can pull oil down the guide.
+- The flow of exhaust, past the exhaust guide, creates a venture effect, that can pull oil down the guide.

 Oil in the exhaust system on late model vehicles with catalytic converters; may cause the converter to overheat and suffer damage.